-Thus, she began, at the request of a few friends, to share her deeply felt realization.
+After a forced retirement due to illness, she realized that only inner transformation could overcome violence and aggression, the source of so much misery in the world.
+Thus she began, at the request of a few friends, to share her deeply felt realization.
 Invitations to other places began coming in.
-And so gradually, during the next 30 years, Vimala undertook an ever increasing schedule of travel, to places such as North America, South America, Australia, Japan, and many countries in Europe.
-However, having to adjust to such widely different climates, foods, and cultures began to slowly tax her health, so in 1991, she had to tell her audiences abroad that this was her last visit.
-She then lived in India, her home base.
+And so gradually during the next thirty years Vimala undertook an ever increasing schedule of travel, to such place as North and South America, Australia, Japan, many countries in Europe, New Zealand.
+However having to adjust to such widely different climates and foods, to such different cultures, began slowly to tax her health, so that in 1991 she had to tell her audiences abroad that this was to be her last visit.
+After that, she lived in Mount Abu, Rajasthan, India, her home base.

 Her exceptional ability to put into words that which is in fact beyond words, made her especially qualified to share what she has directly experienced.
 And those of us who had the privilege of being present at such gatherings, have felt the purity and compassion which fills not only her words but also her very presence.